dma-neves/UDP_TerminalMessaging/README.md

   - The platform contains 2 programs, a server and a client.
 Once the server is running on a certain machine, any other machine, on the same network given the hostname (or ip address) and port of the machine running the server, is able to run the client program.
-From the client program it is possible to register a user/account and send and receive messages from other users registered on the platform
+From the client program it is possible to register a user/account and send and receive messages from other users registered on the platform.
+  - The admin user (username: admin password: admin) has the abillity to request the server to save or load all data to/from disk and to view debug infromation

 **Requirements:**
   1. Unix based operating system